 - Want to avoid tipping?
 Go on a picnic.
 Take your blanket, aperitif, and your picnic basket.
 Enjoy the fresh air, your loved ones' company, and the calming lake scenery at Villa Borghese in Rome, or the breathtaking view of the Eiffel Tower at Champ de Mars in Paris.

 And by that, we mean don't splurge on overpriced drinks.
 You can still enjoy yourself abroad without blowing all your cash.
 Here's how:

 - Buy drinks at the supermarket or convenience store, where they're sold at cheaper prices than at restaurants or bars.
 Take note that countries such as Thailand ban small retailers from selling alcohol, while others such as Finland and Ireland impose heavy taxes on beer.
 Remember to drink in moderation.

 - Skip the pricier sodas, juice, and shakes in favor of water.
 These sugary drinks can leave dehydrating effects on the body.
 Keep yourself hydrated with plenty of water, especially if you're traveling in a humid country or going backpacking.

 - No matter the country, bottled water can get expensive.
-You can survive drinking tap water in places like Japan, but you can't exactly say the same for others.
+You can survive drinking tap water in places like Japan and Singapore, but you can't exactly say the same for others.
 Bring a water flask and refill as needed at water dispensers in mall food courts.